just-the-docs/just-the-docs-tests/collections/_tests/profiles/index.md

 {: .note }
 > When a website depends on the `github-pages` gem,
 > it is automatically built with Jekyll v3.9.3.
+> For profiling, the gem was replaced by other gems.

 {% include profiles/jekyll.md jekyll="3.9.3" %}